The Very Best Things To Do In Playa del Carmen

 Mamitas Beach is renowned for the beach club, where you can rent lounge chairs and order cocktails right from the sand.

-My favorite beach in Playa del Carmen is Playacar beach.
+My favorite beach in Playa del Carmen is Playacar.
 It’s a bit of a walk (only 10 minutes, but it feels like more in the heat!), south of the ferry dock on Calle 1 Sur.
-Cut through the Señor Frogs restaurant and follow the beach until you reach an appealing patch of sand!

 There are no services on this stretch of beach, so bring plenty of water and snacks.
-This area is usually only occupied by locals or the people staying in the beachfront homes nearby.
+Locals and those staying in nearby beachfront homes typically occupy this area.

 Scout For Street Art